Boggles at animal rescues are often mistaken for pitbulls because they have a similar facial structure.

 These dogs are high-energy dogs that need plenty of space and individual attention.
 However, if you provide your boggle everything they need, you’ll quickly realize that they’re some of the most loving and attached dogs on the market.
 Taking care of a boggle is all about burning off their energy and watching their health so that they enjoy a lengthy lifespan.

 Best Dog Food

 These dogs burn a lot of energy and need to eat more food than average dogs of their size.
 Split your boggle’s meals up throughout the day to keep them from getting too hungry.
 If your dog is too energetic or is gaining weight, you should consider mitigating their portions.
 In general, feed your boggle a healthy kibble with high protein content.
 You can also make them homemade dog food out of lean meats and vegetables.
 Remember to check with your vet if you’re having trouble determining how much to feed.

 Boggles are fortunate to not have too many serious health problems most of the time.
 One thing for Boggle owners to watch out for, however, is that legumes in dog food have been linked to heart failure.
 Since Boggles can develop heart issues, take some time to compare legume-free dog foods.

-At A-Z Animals, we find that the best dog food for Boggles is Stella & Chewy's Wild Red Raw Coated Kibble Dry Dog Food.
+At A-Z Animals, we find that the best dog food for Boggles is Stella & Chewy’s Wild Red Raw Coated Ocean Recipe Dry Dog Food.

 Our favorite food for Boggles, this legume-free recipe eliminates potentially harmful peas and lentils from your Boggle’s diet and avoids empty-calorie fillers.
 Instead, you’ll find a plethora of essential nutrients including quality protein, 86% of which originates from whole-animal ingredients.
 Natural muscle meats, organs, and cartilage provide the taurine your Boggle’s heart needs to promote longevity.

-Click below to find out if your Boggle thrives on Stella and Chewy’s Wild Red Raw Coated Kibble, available on amazon.
+Click below to find out if your Boggle thrives on Stella and Chewy’s Wild Red Raw Coated Kibble, available on Chewy and Amazon.